ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    1. Select the region where your cluster is created (.e.g Dallas)
    1. Select the **Graduated Tier** plan
    1. Set the **Service name** to **YOUR_IBM_ID-sysdig**.
-   1. Use the default resource group.
+   1. Use the resource group associated with your cluster.
    1. Click **Create**.
 1. In the [**Observability** category, under Monitoring](https://cloud.ibm.com/observe/monitoring), locate the service instance you created.